sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

          and all the field names of the soil layer in drop-down menus in the second column.
 In this step, users are required to map each Talsim parameter to its corresponding field in the soil layer.
+	 If the user selects "Feature IDs of Soil Layer" for the ID-column, it is recommended that the soil input layer is a dissolved layer.
+	 QTalsim takes the feature ids of the input layer.
          The table below shows the necessary type for these parameters.
          If the user-mapped field has a different datatype, the plugin, where possible, converts the field’s values to the parameter’s